-A: You really shouldn’t do that because then you run the risk of the sausages losing the juices and their flavour too.
+A: You shouldn’t do that because then you risk the sausages losing the juices and their flavour, too.

 Q: How Long Will It Take To Cook Them In An Air Fryer Or Oven?

-A: If you’re cooking them in an air fryer, you need it to be at about 400 degrees Fahrenheit and it will take about 15 to 20 minutes.
+A: If you’re cooking them in an air fryer, you need the air fryer to be at about 400 degrees Fahrenheit, which will take about 15 to 20 minutes.
 It’s the same as cooking in an oven.
-And then you wait for the sausages to turn into the colour you desire.
+And then, you wait for the sausages to turn into the desired colour.

 Q: Is Freezing The Sausage After Cooking It An Option?

 A: Actually, yes.
 You can cook the sausages and freeze them for long-term storage.
-But you must see to it that they are completely cooled down before you freeze them.
+But you must see they are completely cooled down before you freeze them.
 This will keep them good for consumption for about two months.

 Cooking Sausages From Frozen: In Conclusion

 Apart from the three methods mentioned in this piece, you can also cook frozen sausages in an air fryer.
-No matter which method you use, you should make sure that the sausages have been defrosted properly first.
+No matter your method, you should ensure that the sausages have been defrosted properly first.

-Then you should follow the steps mentioned above.
+Then, you should follow the steps mentioned above.
 Once you think the sausages are cooked, check the temperature of the thickest part of the sausage.
-Make sure it is about 160 degrees F and you will be good to go.
+Ensure it is about 160 degrees F, and you will be ready.

-You should also make sure that the juices are clear in colour and the meat in not pink anywhere.
-If it is, you should take the sausage back to your appliance and cook it for another five minutes.
+You should also make sure that the juices are clear in colour and the meat is not pink anywhere.
+If it is, take the sausage back to your appliance and cook it for another five minutes.